-Kershaw gives up back-to-back homers for 1st time in career
+Kershaw yields consecutive HRs for 1st time, Rox top Dodgers

 Dodgers: RHP Kenta Maeda (0-1, 5.40 ERA) is 2-2 with a 1.90 ERA in four career starts against Colorado.

-Rockies: LHP Tyler Anderson (1-0, 7.94 ERA) allowed five runs in his win at Milwaukee despite allowing five runs in 5 2-3 innings.
+Rockies: LHP Tyler Anderson (1-0, 7.94 ERA) allowed five runs in his win at Milwaukee.

 ---